-On a national level, PRSSA Kent received the Outstanding Chapter award in 2014, the PRSSA National Star Chapter Award six years in a row and has received several Teahan Awards as well.
-Currently, the Kent State PRSSA Chapter has about 70 active members.
+On a national level, PRSSA Kent received the Outstanding Chapter award in 2014 and 2019, the PRSSA National Star Chapter Award eight years in a row and has received several Teahan Awards as well.
+Currently, the Kent State PRSSA Chapter has about 40 active members.
 By coordinating meetings and events that offer professional development and networking opportunities, PRSSA is growing into one of Kent State’s strongest student organizations.

 Frequently Asked Questions